core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * The server MUST verify that the unprotected request is safe to be processed in the REST sense, i.e., that it has no side effects.
 If verification fails, the server MUST discard the message and SHOULD reply with a protected 4.01 (Unauthorized) error response.

   Note that some CoAP implementations may not be able to prevent that an application produces side effects from a safe request.
-This may incur checking whether the particular resource handler is explicitly marked as eligible for processing deterministic requests.
+This may incur checking whether the particular resource handler is explicitly marked as eligible for processing Deterministic Requests.
 An implementation may also have a configured list of requests that are known to be side effect free, or even a pre-built list of valid hashes for all sensible requests for them, and reject any other request.

   These checks replace the otherwise present requirement that the server needs to check the Replay Window of the Recipient Context (see step 5 above), which is inapplicable with the Recipient Context derived at step 4 from the value of the Request-Hash option.
 The reasoning is analogous to the one in {{I-D.amsuess-lwig-oscore}} to treat the potential replay as answerable, if the handled request is side effect free.

 ### Response to a Deterministic Request {#ssec-use-deterministic-requests-response}

-When treating a response to a deterministic request, the Request-Hash option is treated as a Class I option (but usually not sent).
+When treating a response to a Deterministic Request, the Request-Hash option is treated as a Class I option (but usually not sent).
 This creates the request-response binding ensuring that no mismatched responses can be successfully unprotected (see {{oscore-nosourceauth}}).
 The client MUST reject responses with a Request-Hash not matching the one it sent in the request.

 <!--